A real insider tip is to go hiking in Killarney Provincial Park

-This trail leads around the Lake of the Woods.
-You walk through different forest types.
-One sees old forest vegetation up to elevated rock domes.
-Of these, one has good views of the Silver Peak six miles west and the Lake of the Woods under one.
-When the path descends, you have to cross a few footbridges that lead over stream beds.
-At one point, the path descends to the lakeshore, where a short boardwalk leads over to the only island of the lake.
+This circular route leads around the Lake of the Woods.
+You walk through different types of forest.
+You can see old forest vegetation up to raised rock domes.
+From these you have good views of Silver Peak six kilometers to the west and Lake of the Woods below.
+When the path descends again, you have to cross some footbridges that lead over creek beds.
+At one point the path descends to the lake shore, where a short boardwalk leads over to the only island on the lake.

 What makes the Lake of the Woods Trail special

 Crippled old birches throw off their thin bark like wrinkles.
 This gives the forest its special look.
 Low plants and fungi provide a variety of colors that are typical of this ecosystem.
 Today one hardly believes that this region was once threatened by woodcutting.

 As soon as you leave the forest, you will reach open hilltops that are typical for Killarney.
 Up here you can not only see beautiful landscapes, but with a bit of luck also wild animals.
 The path is marked in this open region with red way markers and small cliffs.